mandober/rust-debrief/modules/result/result_mod.md

 `?` can only be used in functions that return Result because of the early return of Err that it provides.

-## Enums
-`Result`   type that represents either success (Ok) or failure (Err).

-## Structs
-`IntoIter` iterator over the value in a Ok variant of a Result.
-`Iter`     iterator over a reference to the Ok variant of a Result.
-`IterMut`  iterator over a mutable reference to the Ok variant of a Result.